zhongzebin/An-image-processing-app/README.md

 1. read, show and save the image

-    When the App user clicks the button "打开文件", function on_pushButton_clicked(self) in ui_connect.py activate
+    When the App user clicks the button "打开文件", function on_pushButton_clicked(self) in ui_connect.py activates

     It will also call function readImg(self) in image_processing.py

     Fuction ImgShow(self) is used to show the image on the App

-    When the App user click the button "保存文件", function on_pushButton_2_clicked(self) in ui_connect.py activate
+    When the App user click the button "保存文件", function on_pushButton_2_clicked(self) in ui_connect.py activates

     It will also call function saveImg(self) in image_processing.py